 L2 chargers require a 240V outlet.
 If you need to install a new, dedicated electrical circuit and outlet to support your EV charger, you may use any licensed electrical contractor.
-The Program offers up to \$500 in a Wiring Upgrade rebate to cover eligible costs necessary to support your L2 charger.
-Please be sure to obtain an itemized invoice that clearly shows the cost of the EV charging circuit separate from any other electrical work with invoices showing they were paid.
+The Program offers rebates to assist with eligible costs necessary to support your L2 charger.
+Please be sure to obtain an itemized invoice showing the contractor's license number that clearly shows the cost of the EV charging circuit separate from any other electrical work with invoices showing they were paid.
 The work must be completed before submitting an application and the application must be submitted within 90-days of the invoice date.